Wideband Direct Satellite Uplink Enabled by Pilot-less Sparse Superposition Codes

 The SNR is computed in accordance to a Carrier-to-Noise Ratio (CNR) of -2.15 dB.
 This corresponds to a coverage-limited scenarios with a LEO-600 satellite system with parameter set 1 and elevation 30°, bandwidth 180 kHz (1 PRB), a UE TX power of 23 dBm~\cite{bib:R1-2205856}.
 As the TX power remains constant regardless of the bandwidth, the SNR is obtained as

 where $N_{\rm PRB}$ is the number of PRBs used for transmission.

-\paragraph{MDC versus ZC-QO-SCC} In Fig.~\ref{fig:MDC_QOSSC_comp}, we compared the BLER and throughput of the pilot-less MDC approach in~\cite{bib:ChePitDirectSatellite} and the proposed pilot-less ZC-QO-SSC.
-For each configurations, the codeword length is $168 \times N_{\rm PRB} $.
-For $ N_{\rm PRB} = 2, 4 , 8, 16, 32$, the information message lengths are respectively $K = 32, 36, 38, 42, 46$ [bits].
-Since a single MDC codeword is already leading to prohibitive complexity, as in~\cite{bib:ChePitDirectSatellite}, the $K$ information bits are mapped to two MDC symbols -- the first/second symbol is mapped to the initial/final $N_{\rm PRB}/2$ PRBs.
-Still, this approach in ~\cite{bib:ChePitDirectSatellite} was providing larger throughput than as 5G-like transmission with LDPC coding and QPSK constellation.
+\paragraph{MDC versus ZC-QO-SCC} Fig.~\ref{fig:MDC_QOSSC_comp} compares the BLER between the pilot-less MDC approach in~\cite{bib:ChePitDirectSatellite} and the proposed pilot-less ZC-QO-SSC; with corresponding throughput~\eqref{eq:Throughput} at cell-edge SNRs~\eqref{eq:SNR} (indicated by dotted vertical lines on Fig.~\ref{fig:MDC_QOSSC_comp} (a)).
+The codeword length is $168 \times N_{\rm PRB} $ with $ N_{\rm PRB} = 2, 4 , 8, 16, 32$, for which the information message lengths are respectively $K = 32, 36, 38, 42, 46$ [bits].
+Since for MDC, ML decoding is prohibitively complex, as in~\cite{bib:ChePitDirectSatellite}, the $K$ information bits are mapped to two MDC codewords allocated each to $N_{\rm PRB}/2$ PRBs.

 With ZC-QO-SSC, all the REs are used by a single codeword carrying $K$ information bits by the superposition two quasi-orthogonal ZC sequences.
-ZC-QO-SSC shows a 0.9-1 dB SNR gain over MDC, which is due to the fact that MDC needs to be segmented and ML decoding over the complete codeword dimension was not possible.
+ZC-QO-SSC shows a 0.9-1 dB SNR gain over MDC, which is due to the fact that MDC needs to be segmented for feasible decoding.
 For bandwidths of 16 PRBs and 32 PRBs, MDC was not evaluated because of its complexity.